18.104.22.168 Exemptions from the maintenance action test

 If the individual knows who the other parent is and the grounds for presumption of parentage are not met, the individual must take legal action to establish parentage.

 If an individual claims not to know who the other parent of the child is, it may be because they are afraid of violence or have other good grounds for an exemption from taking maintenance action.
 In these circumstances, the individual must be referred to a social worker.
 If the social worker or service officer with appropriate delegation is satisfied that the individual does not know the identity of the other parent, an exemption may be given.

 Note: It is not intended that a letter from Legal Aid in itself would be an evidentiary method.

 Policy reference: FA Guide 126.96.36.199 Proof of parentage

 An individual is exempt where:

-- a court has said the person is not the parent,
+- a court has said the potential payer is not the parent

-- Legal Aid will not fund the paternity case (including when Legal Aid is unable to assist the individual due to remoteness), or
+- Legal Aid will not fund the parentage case (including when Legal Aid is unable to assist the individual due to remoteness), or

-- the parent's whereabouts remain unknown and the payee has taken reasonable steps to locate the payer.
+- the potential payer's whereabouts remain unknown and the payee has taken reasonable steps to locate the payer.

 If the individual does not provide proof that one of the above circumstances applies and the individual is reluctant to take legal action, they should then be referred to a social worker.
 If a social worker considers that it would be very emotionally traumatic for the individual, to take court action and the situation is likely to be of a temporary nature, then the social worker may grant a temporary exemption and implement a shorter review period.